Please note that this is only our understanding of these requirements. Do check the relevant authorities for current information.

 Citizenship and Immigration Canada

 Allow plenty of time to travel through border points.
-See this for border line-ups.

 When entering Canada travellers may bring duty-free gifts up to Cdn$60.
+See the Canada Customs link above for further import information.

 Money and taxes.

 BC is on Pacific Daylight Time from the first Sunday in April to the first Sunday in October, the same as Seattle and Los Angeles.
-The clocks are advanced 1 hour from Pacific Standard Tim
+The clocks are advanced 1 hour from Pacific Standard Time.